Axel Oxenstierna: Relationship with King Gustavus Adolphus

-The mind behind the Instrument of Government of 1634
+Instrument of Government of 1634

 The Chancellor made large contributions to the Standing orders of the House of Knights (riddarhusordning) of 1626.
 After the death of Gustavus Adolphus, Oxenstierna was the mind behind the Instrument of Government of 1634, in which, for example, the organization of the five Great Officers of the Realm was clarified.
 Five governmental branches, of which the Great Officers became heads, were established.
 Oxenstierna pushed through the Instrument of Government, but not without opposition.
 He claimed that the new form of government reflected the will of the late King Gustavus, making himself the interpreter of the king's thoughts and wishes, and leaving the opposition no possibility to control the truth in this.

 Opinions

 Oxenstierna is regarded as a brilliant pragmatist, willing to reconsider his positions.
 There are examples of discussions within the Privy Council when Oxenstierna rejected laws he himself had earlier introduced, admitting that he knew better now.
 His way of examining, reconsidering, testing, and sometimes rejecting his earlier opinions constitutes his legacy more than his ideas on particular points of policy.

 When he discovered that there were too few young noblemen to staff governmental positions, he worked to make it easier for boys outside the noble families to gain higher education, and gave them the possibility, eventually, to be raised to the nobility themselves.
 He could therefore be considered the father of Swedish meritocracy.

 Oxenstierna was also a supporter of mercantilism and a believer in immigration and free enterprise.

 In Germany, Oxenstierna became a fear-evoking character in a derived version of the popular German lullaby Schlaf, Kindlein, Schlaf!, in which he is referred to as "Ochsenstern".